flatpickles/rad-tile/README.md

 # Rad Tile

-This will be a lightweight tool for easily making radial tile patterns, like the [Sandbox logo](https://sandbox.is).
-It's a React app, work in progress.
+This is a lightweight tool for easily making radial tile patterns, like the [Sandbox logo](https://sandbox.is).
+It's a React app, work in progress!

 ## short todo:

--   escape to stop adding
+-   escape to exita progress
 -   equal side length mode (holding shift)
 -   smooth zooming
--   color schemes (randomize)
+-   color schemes (randomize?)
 -   add vs remove (vs pan?) modes
 -   confirm no duplicate points (from anchor set)